Llucs/odin4gui/README.md

 It's quite simple to use, it's just like the original Odin for Windows; you can place the AP, BL, CSC, etc. files in the corresponding fields and start the flashing process normally.

+## How to do it?

+First, go to the Releases tab and download the latest executable "odin4gui" and run it directly by right-clicking and choosing run, It might be necessary to grant execution permission first.

+Another way to run it is by granting permission in the terminal and executing with `sudo`.

 ## Sources

 Engine — [odin4 by Adrilaw](https://github.com/Adrilaw/OdinV4)